joe-dorward/word-to-dita-xml/Step 04 - Topic (overview)/readme.md

 ![image](count.png)

-**Conclusion** It's unlikely that we can rely on simple VBA sub-procedures to automatically convert legacy Word documents into valid DITA XML files, and that some kind of semi-automatic, interventionist process will likely be neccessary.
+**Conclusion** It's unlikely that we can rely on simple VBA sub-procedures to automatically convert legacy Word documents into valid DITA XML files.

+**Solution** Some kind of semi-automatic, interventionist, process will likely be neccessary - for example - selecting a few paragraphs and running a specific sub-procedure over them